 Trauma from blast exposure has become an increasing component of modern warfare.
 Blast injuries result from the sudden onset of shock waves generated by an explosion.
-Blast overpressure, an occupational hazard, is a significant cause of brain injury.
 This paper will first review scientific evidence that repetitive blast exposure harms the brain.
 It will underscore the vital need for blast pressure monitoring in military and tactical law enforcement personnel.
 Next, it will describe a recently available technology that enables this surveillance.
 Finally, it will emphasize the far-reaching benefits of blast pressure monitoring in protecting the health of military and tactical law enforcement personnel.